ArashiWander/Three-Body-Problem/README.md

 the lightweight `threebody.physics` module and the interactive simulation.
 `perform_rk4_step` advances bodies using a Runge–Kutta 4th order integrator.

-The full-featured `Body` class used by the simulation is implemented in `threebody.rendering` and adds drawing and trail management utilities.
+The interactive application uses a richer `Body` implementation found in `threebody.rendering` which adds drawing and trail management utilities.

 ## Adjusting Body Trails